Safety-Critical Control with Input Delay in Dynamic Environment: Safety of Systems with Input Delay

 Here the desired controller ${k_{\rm d} : X \to U}$ may also account for the delay and can potentially depend on the predicted state.
 The solution to~(\ref{eq:QP_delay}) is equivalent to applying the control law~(\ref{eq:QP}) of the corresponding delay-free system on the predicted state ${x_{\rm p}=\Psi(\tau,x,u_t)}$.
 This allows one to extend {\em explicitly} available delay-free control laws, such as~(\ref{eq:QP_solution}), for systems with input delays.
 However, an explicit expression for $k$ is not always available, especially if additional constraints are added to~(\ref{eq:QP}).
 In such cases, one cannot construct ${u}$ by separately solving the delay-free QP~(\ref{eq:QP}) and calculating the predicted state $x_{\rm p}$, but one needs to solve QP~(\ref{eq:QP_delay}) directly. \end{rem}

 \begin{rem} In practice, predicting the future state may not be perfectly accurate.
 Often only an estimate $\hat{x}_{\rm p}$ of the predicted state $x_{\rm p}$ is available.
 Classically, this estimate is provided by the numerical forward integration of~(\ref{eq:system_delay}).
 Alternatively, state prediction can also be done by more modern tools such as data-driven methods and machine learning.
 Theorem~\ref{thm:safety_delay} guarantees safety for the ideal scenario of accurate prediction, ${\hat{x}_{\rm p}=x_{\rm p}}$.
-However, mismatches between ${\hat{x}_{\rm p}}$ and ${x_{\rm p}}$ inevitably occur due to model uncertainties and computation errors~\cite{Karafyllis2017}.
-Robustness against the {\em prediction error} ${\hat{x}_{\rm p}-x_{\rm p}}$ can be provided analogously to Proposition~\ref{prop:mrcbf_environment} using the following condition:
+However, mismatches between ${\hat{x}_{\rm p}}$ and ${x_{\rm p}}$ inevitably occur due to model uncertainties and computation errors~\cite{Karafyllis2017}, and longer prediction (larger delay) typically yields larger {\em prediction error} ${\hat{x}_{\rm p}-x_{\rm p}}$.
+The effect of prediction errors can be studied via the notion of input-to-state safety~\cite{ames2019issf, Alan2022}, as we did in~\cite{Molnar2021lcss}, where we showed that the input disturbance ${d = k(\hat{x}_{\rm p})-k(x_{\rm p})}$ makes a larger set $S_{\rm d} \supseteq S$ forward invariant.
+Alternatively, if the prediction error is bounded and there exists ${\varepsilon_x > 0}$ such that ${\| \hat{x}_{\rm p} - x_{\rm p} \| \leq \varepsilon_{x}}$, robustness against the prediction error can be provided analogously to Proposition~\ref{prop:mrcbf_environment} using the following condition: